gem-library/gem/docs/index.md

 - On Matlab/Octave, the command `sin(pi)` returns **1.2246e-16** because computations are limited to machine precision.
 With the **GEM Library**, `sin(gem('pi'))` returns by **4.3348e-51**, a value compatible with the default working precision of 50 digits.

-- Matrix operations such as eigenvalue decompositions are computed straightforwardly.
-For instance, `eig(gem([1 1; 1 -1]))` computed the eigenvalues of a 2x2 integer matrix and returns a high precision decimal expansion of `sqrt(2)`.
+- Matrix operations such as eigenvalue decompositions are automatically computed in high precision.
+For instance, `eig(gem([1 1; 1 -1]))` computes the eigenvalues of a 2x2 integer matrix.
+The result includes a high precision decimal expansion of `sqrt(2)`.

 See the [**example page**](docs/publish/examples.html) for some usage illustrations.